22 March 2023

 Listed Funds are now usually only used if there is a specific desire for a closed-ended listed fund to be regulated or for it to be actively “marketed” into an EU/EEA country in accordance with the AIFMD.

 Ongoing requirements are limited.
 Future changes to the fund generally do not require regulatory approval unless they are contrary to the LF Guide or there is a change to the fund’s directors or service providers.

 Listed Funds are eligible to be marketed into the EU / EEA in accordance with the AIFMD through national private placement regimes (and, when available, third country passporting).

 Regulated Eligible Investor Funds are similar to Expert Funds in structure, authorisation requirements and ongoing regulation, with the following key differences:

 - The fund must be an AIF, for the purposes of AIFMD

 - The offering document is not required to comply with the usual disclosure requirements

 - All investors must be “Eligible Investors” (see below)

-Like Expert Funds, these Funds are attractive for non-retail schemes (including joint ventures, hedge funds, private equity vehicles and other schemes aimed at “Eligible Investors”) and can be established quickly and cost effectively.
+Like Expert Funds, these Funds are attractive for non-retail schemes (including hedge funds, private equity funds and other schemes aimed at “Eligible Investors”) and can be established quickly and cost effectively.

 What is an Eligible Investor?